Panera Bread

-Panera Bread is an American chain store of bakery-café fast casual restaurants with over 2,000 locations, all of which are in the United States and Canada.
-Its headquarters are in Sunset Hills, Missouri.

-The company operates as Saint Louis Bread Company in the Greater St. Louis area, where it has over 100 locations.
-Offerings include bakery items, pasta, salads, sandwiches, soups, and specialty drinks.
-As of 2020, the menu also includes flatbread pizzas.
+Panera Bread is an American multinational chain of bakery-café fast casual restaurants with over 2,000 locations, all of which are in the United States and Canada.
+Its headquarters are in Fenton, Missouri.
+The chain operates as Saint Louis Bread Company in the Greater St. Louis area, with over 100 locations.

-The company, which until 2021 also owned Au Bon Pain, is owned by JAB Holding Company, which is, in turn, owned by the Reimann family of Germany.

 Panera offers a wide array of pastries and baked goods, such as bagels, brownies, cookies, croissants, muffins, and scones.
-These, along with Panera's artisan breads, are typically baked before dawn by an on-staff baker.
-Aside from the bakery section, Panera has a regular menu for dine-in or takeout including flatbreads, pizzas, warm grain bowls, panini, pasta, salads, sandwiches, side choices, and soups, as well as coffee, espresso drinks, frozen drinks, fruit smoothies, hot chocolate, iced drinks, lattes, lemonade, and tea.
+These, along with Panera's artisan breads, are typically baked by an on-staff baker the day before serving.
+Aside from the bakery section, Panera has a regular menu for dine-in or takeout, including salads, sandwiches, side choices and soups, as well as coffee, espresso drinks, frozen drinks, fruit smoothies, hot chocolate, iced drinks, lattes, lemonade and tea.

+Panera Bread, formerly owned by Au Bon Pain, is currently owned by JAB Holding Company, which is, in turn, owned by the Reimann family of Germany.
 Panera was once the largest provider of free Wi-Fi hotspots in the United States.

 History

-Ken and Linda Rosenthal founded the St. Louis Bread Company in 1987 with the first location in Kirkwood, Missouri.
+Ken and Linda Rosenthal founded the St. Louis Bread Company in 1987 after Ken visited sourdough bakery-café La Boulanger in San Francisco at the insistence of his brother.
+After being fascinated with the process of sourdough making, he was trained to make sourdough under instruction of the owner, Roger Brunello for a year.
+The first location was opened in Kirkwood, Missouri.
 The Rosenthals invested $150,000 and received a $150,000 Small Business Administration loan.

 Au Bon Pain Co., a public company, purchased the St. Louis Bread Company in 1993 for $23 million.